Augusto Roa Bastos: Exile in Argentina (1947–1976)

 I can't complain...Exile brought out in me, in addition to a revulsion against violence and against depreciation of the human condition, a feeling for the universality of man.
 Exile lent me perspectives from which to know my own country from other people's point of view, and from which to live for the enormity of its misfortune.

 In 1953 the collection of 17 short stories El trueno entre las hojas (1953; Thunder Among the Leaves) was published and circulated internationally, but it was not until the 1960 publication of the novel Hijo de hombre (Son of Man) that Roa Bastos won major critical and popular success.
 The novel draws on the oppressive history of Paraguay from the rule of Dr. Jose Gaspar de Francia in the early 19th century until the Chaco War in the 1930s.
-Its multiple narrative perspectives and historical and political themes anticipate his most famous work, Yo, el Supremo, written more than a decade later.
+Its multiple narrative perspectives and historical and political themes anticipate his most famous work, Yo el Supremo, written more than a decade later.
 Roa Bastos adapted Hijo de hombre into an award-winning film in the same year as its publication.

 Roa Bastos further established himself as a screenwriter with the screenplay of Shunko (1960), directed by Lautaro Murúa and based on the memoirs of a country school teacher.
 In 1961 he once again collaborated with Murúa for Alias Gardelito (1961), which depicted the lives of urban petty criminals and became a major independent film of the nuevo cine movement.
-In 1974 Roa Bastos published his influential masterpiece Yo, el Supremo, the result of seven years' work.
+In 1974 Roa Bastos published his influential masterpiece Yo el Supremo, the result of seven years' work.
 When Jorge Rafael Videla's military dictatorship came to power in 1976, however, the book was banned in Argentina, and Roa Bastos was exiled once again, this time to Toulouse, France.

 France (1976–1989)

 In Toulouse Roa Bastos taught Guaraní and Spanish literature at the University of Toulouse.
 Although he had been allowed to visit Paraguay to work with a new generation of Paraguayan writers, starting in 1970, he was again barred from entry in 1982, for purportedly engaging in subversive activities.
 There is however, little evidence that he participated in sectarian politics of any kind.
 In France, Roa Bastos faced the second forced relocation of his life, but he also won a new readership for his work during this time.
 Helen Lane's English translation of Yo el Supremo (I the Supreme), published in 1986, was greeted with widespread acclaim in the English-speaking world.
-However, in France, Roa Bastos' writing focus was primarily academic, and his literary output did not match that of his time in Argentina.
+However, in France, Roa Bastos's writing focus was primarily academic, and his literary output did not match that of his time in Argentina.
 In 1985 Roa Bastos retired from the University of Toulouse.
 Following the downfall of the oppressive Alfredo Stroessner regime in 1989, Roa Bastos returned to Paraguay at the request of its new leader Andrés Rodríguez.